 chalice or cup used by Jesus at the Last Supper.
 In the story Joseph uses

 the chalice to catch drops of Christ’s blood as he is preparing his burial.

 When Joseph is imprisoned, the legend says that the grail helps keep him

-alive and his descendents eventually bring the revered chalice to the West,
+alive and his descendants eventually bring the revered chalice to the West,

 where it becomes the fabled object of knights’ quests.